webix-hub/docs/data/tutorials/quick_start_details.md

 Then we'll create a layout structure which will be put into the above created container:

 - a layout with 2 rows
-- the 2nd row will contain one more layout with 3 columns
+- the second row will contain one more layout with 3 columns

 ~~~js